Contents

 8. LiveAgent (best for retailers prioritising live chat)

 LiveAgent offers strong live chat features at competitive pricing.
-The platform supports ticketing, chat, and basic call centre features.
+Ticketing, chat, and basic call centre features bundled together.

 Key strengths:

-• Robust live chat with real-time visitor monitoring
+• Strong live chat with real-time visitor monitoring

 • Universal inbox for email, chat, social, and phone